-The Annual Standards Review document will be completed by the Headteacher of the school and must be submitted to the Education Director at least seven days prior to the meeting date.
+The Annual Standards Review document will be completed by the Headteacher of the school and must be submitted to the CPO/RPO at least seven days prior to the meeting date.
 A copy of the relevant Annual Standards Review can be found in Appendix B and C. Schools will be sent the document to complete with details of the meeting prior to the end of the summer term.
-Schools leaders and LGB must self-evaluate their category prior to sending the completed document.
+School leaders and LGB must consider their category as part of the self evaluation process and prior to the ASR meeting.
+This will be a point of discussion and agreed within the ASR meeting.
 Members of the school's SLT and the Chair of the LGB should attend the review meeting.
 The review will conclude with an agreed school improvement categorisation and package of support.